khabardaar/khabardaar.github.io/content/episode/tiff-2019-lijo-jose-pellissery.md

 title = "#62 TIFF 2019 Jallikattu"
 +++

 Episode 62: A conversation with Lijo Jose Pellissery, one of the directors leading the 'New Generation' of Malayalam cinema.
-Pellissery brought his latest film [Jallikattu](https://www.youtube.com/watch?v=i50PFjOMU-I&t=25s) to 2019 Toronto International Film Festival.
+Pellissery brought his latest film [Jallikattu](https://www.youtube.com/watch?v=i50PFjOMU-I&t=25s) to the 2019 Toronto International Film Festival.

 Music: Bollywood Blades by Professor Kliq